Social-AI-Studio/HateGAN/README.md

 ## Problem Overview
 Hate speech is detection often has to deal performing classification on imbalance dataset.
 The generative models such as GAN and VAE have show promising results in generating synthetic datasets to help supplement datasets to overcome the imbalance data problem.
 In this study, we want to explore how the different generative models can help generate posts to overcome the imbalance dataset problem in hate speech detection.

+Most of existing methods for hate speech detection adopt a supervised aproach that heavily depends on labeled datasets for training.
+The imbalance of datasets may be detrimental to performance of methods.
 ## Experiments for Baseline Models

 Data Distribution